sunflower-seed/adwaita-cursors-lefthand/README.md

 This requires xcursorgen and Python.
 To generate the cursors completely from scratch, including the PNG files, clone the repository and run `make`.
-Note that you will also need Inkscape for this.
+Note that you will also need Inkscape (does not work with version 1.0.1) for this.

 ## See also